Theme 1: Aquatic ecosystems in a modified world

-Conservation actions are often required and undertaken in human modified environments that experience pressure from multiple threats.
-To ensure cost-effectiveness, planning the allocation of actions in modified environments requires that the spatial location of threats, management actions, and their connectivity be considered explicitly in planning (see Januchowski-Hartley et al. 2011 — part of a special issue on biological invasions and ecosystem functioning).
-Under this theme, I have also shown that small structures, such as culverts, are ubiquitous in landscapes of North America (see Januchowski-Hartley et al. 2013).
-I have also developed a method to predict road culvert passability for native fishes with different swimming speeds, showing that commonly available data on topography and drainage area are good predictors of passability.
+Under this theme, we have shown that small structures, such as culverts (like in the photo above), are ubiquitous in landscapes of North America (see Januchowski-Hartley et al. 2013).
+We also developed a method to predict road culvert passability for native fishes with different swimming speeds, showing that commonly available data on topography and drainage area are good predictors of passability.

-Conservation areas and actions are more likely to be implemented if diverse stakeholders are involved in planning, and if their uses and values are explicitly considered in the planning process.
-My colleagues and I have demonstrated that understanding and accounting for stakeholders’ perceptions can help meet many ecological goals as well as deliver public and private benefits (see Januchowski-Hartley et al. 2012).
-I am interested in exploring how the integration of sciences and arts can enhance dialogue, sharing and learning about knowledge and values of freshwater ecosystems and conservation.
+My colleagues and I have demonstrated that understanding and accounting for stakeholders’ perceptions can help meet many environmental management and conservation goals as well as deliver public and private benefits (see Januchowski-Hartley et al. 2012).
+I am interested in exploring how the integration of sciences and arts can enhance dialogue, sharing, and learning about knowledge and values of our aquatic ecosystems.

 CURRENT RESEARCH: Through collaborations formed during the International Marine Conservation Congress and Project Conservation Haiku, we are exploring the role and potential future of poetry in environmental science communication and education.
 This further inspired our currently funded research to explore people’s knowledge and values of rivers in Western Wales.
 This work is in infancy, but we hope to share updates in 2019.
 Stay tuned for our poetry paper in late 2018.